 Stop Checking Social Media

 Go ahead and post the funny photo or share that wisdom quote.
 But don’t get emotionally attached to your social media account.
-What I mean is this, do not make life about what is happening in social media.
+What I mean is this, do not make life about what is happening on social media.
 I have blogged about this before, so – take a sabbatical – take a day off of social media each week.
 According to the American Academy of Pediatrics, children and adults can actually go through a “Facebook Depression” because of how they use (or overuse) social media.

 Be Better Today Than You Were Yesterday

 Never stop learning and growing.
 The problems you are facing in your life today will require MORE insight to overcome.
 What got you to this point in your life will not get you to the next point – you have to learn, adjust, adapt, and acquire new skills.
-I think Henry Ford once said; “If you always do what you have always done you always get what you always have gotten”.
+I think Henry Ford once said, “If you always do what you have always done you always get what you always have gotten.”
 Be better tomorrow than you were today.
 Expect more from yourself.
 One of my favorite quotes is from Pastor Craig Groeschel; “Do today what you can do today, so you can do tomorrow what you cannot do today.”